-- 9.10.1 Only the timing device operated by a Range Officer must be used to record the official elapsed time of a competitor's attempt at a course of fire.
-If a Range Officer assigned to a course of fire (or a more senior Match Official) deems that a timing device is faulty, a competitor whose attempt cannot be credited with an accurate time will be required to reshoot the course of fire. - 9.10.2 If, in the opinion of an Arbitration Committee, the time credited to a competitor for a course of fire is deemed to be unrealistic, the competitor will be required to reshoot the course of fire (see Rule 9.7.4).
+- 9.10.1 Only the timing device operated by a Range Officer and/or the Stop Plate included in the COF must be used to record the official elapsed time of a competitor's attempt at a course of fire.
+If a Range Officer assigned to a course of fire (or a more senior Match Official) deems that a timing device or Stop Plate is faulty, a competitor whose attempt cannot be credited with an accurate time will be required to reshoot the course of fire. - 9.10.2 If, in the opinion of an Arbitration Committee, the time credited to a competitor for a course of fire is deemed to be unrealistic, the competitor will be required to reshoot the course of fire (see Rule 9.7.4). - 9.10.3 When a Stop Plate is used in a COF, the competitor must shoot and hit the Stop Plate with his final shot, failing which the competitor will receive a zero score for the subject stage.